augustusschwab/Kanban-Board/README.md

 To install, clone or download the project folder and run `npm install` from the root directory then `npm start` to run a local instance.
 The application uses the `react`, `vite`, `typescript`, `react-dom`, `eslint`, and `sequelize` JavaScript packages.
 Postgres will need to be installed on the machine and the `kannban_db` will need to be created and seeded.
 See the scripts in the `package.json` file.

 ## Usage
 This application runs in the web browser.
-It can be accessed through the following link.
+A deployed instance can be accessed through the following link.

   [Deployed Application](https://candidate-search-app-1-st2i.onrender.com/)